Inclusive language: Socioeconomic status

 Income

-Avoid non-inclusive language regarding income.
+Avoid using stigmatizing or generalizing language when writing about income.
 See the examples below.

 When writing about income, only include what is necessary and relevant for your content and be as specific as possible.
 For example, when referring to those with low or high income, explain whether that classification is based on federal poverty guidelines or other factors.

-• Non-inclusive: It is crucial to create policies that will help the poor.
+Non-inclusive phrases: it is crucial to create policies that will help the poor

 Housing